kpfromer/nestjs-typegoose/website/docs/usage.md

 ---

 :::note
-Checkout this [example project](https://github.com/kpfromer/nestjs-typegoose/tree/master/example) if you need help.
+Check out this [example project](https://github.com/kpfromer/nestjs-typegoose/tree/master/example) if you need help.
 :::

-You can checkout the `example` project for more details.
+You can check out the `example` project for more details.

-We will creating a `CatsModule`, a `Cat` database model, a `CatsService`, and a `CatsController`.
+We will be creating a `CatsModule`, a `Cat` database model, a `CatsService`, and a `CatsController`.

-## Connecting to the mongoodb database
+## Connecting to the MongoDB database

-First we will connect to the mongo database using `TypegooseModule.forRoot`.
+First, we will connect to the mongo database using `TypegooseModule.forRoot`.
 We will import the `CatsModule` that we will create shortly.

-If want to have more connections to different databases read about how to do that [here](multiple-connections.md).
+If you want to have more connections to different databases read about how to do that [here](multiple-connections.md).

 **app.module.ts**